weewx/weewx/docs/usersguide/installing-weewx.md

 - Supports most operating systems, including macOS.
 - Multi-step install.
-- Does not require root privileges to install or modify (except for setting up a daemon).
+- Does not require root privileges to install or modify.
+- Requires root privileges to set up a daemon.
 - Installs in "standard locations" for a Python application.
 - All user state is held in one location, making backups easy.